-The Annual Report and Accounts of the Baptist Pension Scheme, which shows the Scheme's income and expenditure in the year up to 31 December in each year.
+The Annual Report and Accounts of the Baptist Union Staff Pension Scheme, which shows the Scheme's income and expenditure in the year up to 31 December in each year.

-The full report on the Actuarial Valuation following the actuary's check of the Scheme's situation as at 31 December 2010.
+The full report on the Actuarial Valuation following the actuary's check of the Scheme's situation as at 1 January 2011.

-The Baptist Pension Scheme Explanatory Booklet (you should have received a copy in September 2011, but it can also be downloaded from the Union's website).
+The Baptist Union Staff Pension Scheme Explanatory Booklet (you should have received a copy in September 2011, but it can also be obtained from the Union's Pensions Office).